-Gandia is the least attractive of the resorts of the northern Costa Blanca as far as foreign tourists are concerned.
-Its wide golden beaches to the north of the main town are first class, the rest of the resort is very much geared to Spanish tourism with little in the way of foreign owned bars and restaurants.
-Burger King and McDonalds have raised their ugly heads if you do feel the need to get away from the multitude of ‘Buffet Libres’ (eat all you can fixed priced buffet lunches) that have cropped up all along the Playa Nord.
+In spite of its sandy, blue flag beach, Gandia somehow never seems as attractive as nearby Jávea or Denía on the northern Costa Blanca.
+Much of the resort is geared to Spanish rather than international tourism with little in the way of foreign owned bars and restaurants.
+Much of what’s on offer is relatively cheap Spanish tourism although burger franchises have raised their ugly heads if you do feel the need to get away from the multitude of ‘Buffet Libres’ (eat all you can fixed priced buffet lunches) that have cropped up all along the Playa Nord.

 The town of Gandia isn’t a tourist destination but is a lively, working town.
 It’s well worth a few hours away from the beach to take a stroll around as it does have a few interesting things to see.
 The 14th century Palacio Ducal de los Borja is its number one tourist attraction but you can only take guided tours in Spanish with a printed explanation in English.
 The tours are every half hour with a break for lunch between 1pm and 4pm in winter and 5pm in summer.
 The church in Placa Major is also worth a visit.

 A particularly interesting part of town is Passeig de les Germanies, a tree lined promenade with fountains and benches where the local pensioners gather to put the world’s problems to right.
 The bridge at the eastern end of this street crosses the dry river bed and takes you over to the weekly Saturday morning market.
 For more shopping opportunities wander along the lively c/Major where there are plenty shops and cafés keeping the pedestrianised street abuzz with locals most mornings.

 The train station at Gandia is right in the centre of town at Parc de l’Estacio opposite the tourist information office.
 It provides regular services to Valencia.